Essendon - East

 Educational achievement in Essendon - East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Essendon-East is notably higher than national and state averages.
-As of a recent report, 47.8% of residents aged 15 years and above hold university qualifications, compared to the Australian average of 30.4% and the Victorian average of 33.4%.
-Bachelor degrees are the most common at 30.8%, followed by postgraduate qualifications (12.1%) and graduate diplomas (4.9%).
+Educational attainment in Essendon - East is notably high, with 47.8% of residents aged 15 and above holding university qualifications, compared to the national average of 30.4% and the Victorian average of 33.4%.
+Bachelor degrees are the most common at 30.8%, followed by postgraduate qualifications at 12.1% and graduate diplomas at 4.9%.
 Vocational pathways account for 23.2% of qualifications, with advanced diplomas making up 11.1% and certificates 12.1%.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education, including 8.3% in tertiary education, 7.6% in primary education, and 6.5% pursuing secondary education.

-Educational participation is high, with 28.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
 This includes 8.3% in tertiary education, 7.6% in primary education, and 6.5% pursuing secondary education.

 Frequently Asked Questions - Education